Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Related Work

 \section{Related Work}

-Narrative modeling and visual storytelling have been explored across multiple disciplines, from cognitive science to machine learning.
-This section reviews prior work on story event segmentation, using knowledge graphs in storytelling and computational approaches to visual narratives.
-Together, these studies form the foundation for our proposed framework, which integrates hierarchical structure and multimodal reasoning through symbolic representations.
+Narrative modeling and visual storytelling have been studied extensively across disciplines, including cognitive science, artificial intelligence, and multimedia computing.
+This section reviews prior work on event segmentation in narrative understanding, the use of knowledge graphs in storytelling, and computational approaches to visual narratives.
+These foundations inform our proposed framework, which integrates hierarchical structure and multimodal reasoning via symbolic representations.